BoostIO/BoostNote-App/docs/development/database.md

 ### `$TAG$`

 Tag is a lowcased alphanumeric string.
+Spaces will be replaced with `_`.

 ## Schemes